 To quote one of Steiner’s adherents: Teachers can lead children along the correct developmental path by helping them to preserve, as much as possible, the “dream-like yet intensely real awareness of spiritual worlds” that children innately possess.
 This nearly unconscious psychic power is a component of the “whole child” as described in Steiner's teachings.

-Steiner set forth various interesting tenets concerning children’s faculties, their growth (e.g., the three seven-year-long stages of childhood development), and their temperaments (phlegmatic, melancholic, etc.: the ancient concept of humours ).
+Steiner set forth various interesting tenets concerning children’s faculties, children's growth (e.g., the three seven-year-long stages of childhood development), and children's temperaments (phlegmatic, melancholic, etc.: based on the ancient concept of humours ).
 A child attending a full-fledged Waldorf school will be educated in accordance with Steiner’s dubious theory of human nature.
-The effects on the child may be profound.
+The effects on the child may be profound — profoundly harmful.

-We should pause over the phrase “completely experienced thought.”
+We should pause over one phrase used by Mr. Gardner: “completely experienced thought.”
 For Steiner and his followers, the truest thinking is not rational cognition or brainwork, which they deem dry and un-heartfelt.
-An “experienced” thought is felt — it is thought tempered by imagination — it is more akin to emotion than to cool, rational conceptualizing, and it often leads to complication or even mystification rather than to clarity.
-This is the sort of thinking promoted by Anthroposophy.
-Ask yourself whether it is what you want for your children.
+An “experienced” thought is felt — it is a thought tempered by imagination — it is more akin to emotion than to cool, rational conceptualizing, and it often leads to complication or mystification rather than to clarity.
+Ask yourself whether this is the sort of thinking what you want for your children.
 Nothing in the physical world is real.
-What we see around us isn’t what it is, exactly — there are layers upon layers of hidden deeps.
-The Anthroposophical solution is to feel one’s way past appearances by opening outwards through imagination or clairvoyance (in Anthroposophy, these terms are sometimes synonymous).
-According to Steiner: “Essentially, people today have no inkling of how people looked out into the universe in ancient times when human beings still possessed an instinctive clairvoyance ...
+What we see around us isn’t what it is.
+It is all illusion.
+The Anthroposophical solution is to feel one’s way past appearances by opening outwards through imagination or clairvoyance (in Anthroposophy, these terms are often synonymous).
+According to Steiner: “Essentially, people today have no inkling of how people looked out into the universe in ancient times when human beings still possessed an instinctive clairvoyance....
 If we want to be fully human, however, we must struggle to regain a view of the cosmos that moves toward Imagination again....”

-One implication of the foregoing is that Waldorf schools would find little benefit in openly teaching their students Anthroposophical doctrines, even if the students were old enough to comprehend them and there were no other incentives for the faculty to keep mum.
+One implication of the foregoing is that Waldorf schools would find little benefit in explicitly teaching their students Anthroposophical doctrines, even if the students were old enough to comprehend them and there were no other incentives for the faculty to keep mum.
 Memorizing doctrines is brainwork, which does not help us (and possibly may hinder us) in our efforts to become “fully human.”
 So Waldorf schools generally work to inculcate the doctrines and attitudes of Anthroposophy at an unconscious, emotional level, rather than at the dry, dull intellectual level.

 “[T]he entire presentation of the universe man forms for himself, the whole content of his consciousness, is reflected from his etheric body.
 It depends altogether on the etheric body whether he knows or does not know anything of the world ...
 [F]rom the time of birth of the individual to the age of maturity, the three principles of the human body are metamorphosed — in the first seven years the physical, in the second seven the etheric, and in the third seven the astral ...
 In the teaching of modern Spiritual Science ... the upbuilding of his physical body is carried on by man up to the second dentition [i.e., replacement of baby teeth by adult teeth] ...
 The second period of change in man...[involves] the activity of the etheric body working from within on itself, in the second seven years.
 The third period of seven years [is the one] wherein changes occur in the astral body...." — Rudolf Steiner, WONDERS OF THE WORLD (Kessinger, facsimile of 1929 edition), pp. 23-26.
 [Illustration from p.
 29; I have added color to the b&w image.]